Remote education is forcing the U.S. to confront the digital divide

 We’re paying the price for dragging our feet over the past decade when it comes to keeping up with the rest of the developed world.”

 Even if students do have a device through which they can learn and some connectivity, it’s not always enough to ensure they have full access to online education.
 Defining what constitutes adequate broadband service remains up for debate.
-The Federal Communications Commission provides the most common benchmark, defining broadband as providing at least 25 megabits-per-second downloads and 3Mbps uploads (the same speeds that Comcast Digital Essentials offers).
+The Federal Communications Commission provides the most common benchmark, defining broadband as providing at least 25 megabits-per-second downloads and 3Mbps uploads (the same speeds that Comcast Internet Essentials offers).
 For perspective, Zoom recommends at least 1.2 Mbps download speed for attending a webinar in HD and 1.8 Mbps, down and up, for a one-on-one video chat at 1080p HD resolution.
 (BroadbandNow features a speed calculator to estimate how much bandwidth different households require.)
 In a household with multiple students, plus parents that need to work online, the FCC standard can quickly appear stingy.

 Amina Fazlullah, policy counsel at Common Sense Media, says that communities should aim for 100Mbps symmetric service (the same speeds for downloads and uploads) to prepare for coming needs.
 Some cities have figured out how to bridge the gap: Chattanooga, Tennessee, is now offering those speeds, for free, to thousands of low-income families.
 Meanwhile, other communities are struggling to get even minimal broadband service to their students.